mikechappelow/klink/README.md

 ```

 In addition to the brevity of the klink syntax, end users also gain the
-benefit of not having to maintain credentials in their own code and
+benefit of not having to rely on tribal knowledge to set up reliable
-individual publications.
+data connections or locally maintain credentials and risk exposing them
+in their logic.

 ## Setup